Getting Started with Azeth

 Azeth is trust infrastructure for the machine economy.
 It gives AI agents and services non-custodial smart accounts with on-chain guardrails, a trust registry for identity and discovery, x402 payments for machine-to-machine commerce, and payment-weighted reputation that cannot be faked.

-npm install @azeth/sdk viem
+npm install -g @azeth/mcp-server

-export AZETH_CHAIN=baseSepolia
+export AZETH_CHAIN=baseSepolia # Optional (default: baseSepolia)

 VariableRequiredDescription